 Any tardy that is documented by the parent (i.e. any tardy the parent sends a note regarding by the next day) or by an administrator is an excused tardy.
-This includes but is not limited to: Traffic accidents minor illnesses, personal business, didn't feel good, overslept, etc.
+This includes but is not limited to: Traffic accidents, minor illnesses, personal business, didn't feel well, overslept, etc. Students will have one day to complete missed assignments.